This blog may contain affiliate links. Read our disclosure policy for more info.

 The hiking opportunities in Kamloops are endless.
 You can explore wide-open grasslands, ponderosa pine forests, sandstone canyons, and steep valleys.
 Try the Kenna Cartwright Nature Park with 40 km (25 miles) of trails.
 It has breathtaking views of Kamloops and the Thompson Valley and several beaches and picnic areas.
 Head out at sunset or sunrise for a particularly beautiful view.

-See wild animals up close at the BC Wildlife Park.
+At the BC Wildlife Park you can see wild animals up close.
 It’s a rescue and rehabilitation center and most of the animals here are rescued.
 There are more than 60 different species including Clover the Spirit Bear, a rare white bear that is the only Kermode Bear in captivity in the world.
 There’s also a splash park, playground, and mini-train for the kids.
-Admission to the park is $14.95 CAD for adults.
+Admission to the park is $17.95 CAD for adults.

 Side trip to Vernon or Kelowna: